kairosity/mp4-lionize/testing.md

 Testing Process:

-- Submitted all forms and then immediately checked the Django backend and the application response to ensure they submitted succesffully. -- __PASS__
+- Submitted all forms and then immediately checked the Django backend and the application response to ensure they submitted successfully. -- __PASS__
 - Submitted each form with various incorrect or forbidden inputs to ensure that the form was not submitted, and that the appropriate error message was displayed to the user. -- __PASS__

 ## 6. Input Validations